 Zeke always loved to create beautiful things with his hands.
 But frequently in today’s society, as he says, “some people don’t believe that the purpose of art is beauty anymore.”
 He knows that what God created is beautiful, and although the world is broken, he wants to honor God with re-creating something beautiful from the broken.

-Create an account for exclusive content and to create a personalized watchlist
+Create an account for exclusive content

 We sent you an email to verify your account and set a password.
 Please check your email to finish registering for your account.